 The Kentucky Historical Society (KHS) is seeking judges for its National History Day in Kentucky regional and state contests.
 Regional contests will take place March 3-24 at five colleges and universities across the state, and the state contest will be April 21 in Lexington.

 Applications are being accepted for the Fulbright-Hays Seminars Abroad Program at the U.S. Department of Education (USED), which provides opportunities for qualified educators to participate in short-term seminars abroad – mainly on topics in the social sciences, social studies and the humanities – for the purpose of improving their understanding and knowledge of the peoples and cultures of other countries.

-The Frazier History Museum is hosting a professional learning program focusing on the Kentucky State Capitol on Nov.
-4 at the museum in Louisville.
+The Frazier History Museum will host a free professional learning program for teachers on the creation of student performances Jan.
+20 at the museum in Louisville.